backedrum/searchnow/README.md

 ##searchnow command line search tool
-Search now allows you to perform a quick web search directly from the command line.
+*Searchnow* allows you to perform a quick web search or get instant info directly from the command line.

 ###Make
 > make